Lich-Corals/linux-file-converter-addon/markdown/errors-and-warnings.md

 <b>Causes:</b><br/>
 This warning is caused, because the script is not able to find your pillow-avif-plugin installation.
 <br/><br/><b>Possible Effects:</b><br/>
-Without pillow-avif-plugin, the converter won't be able to convert to avif file format.
+Without pillow-avif-plugin, the converter won't be able to convert to AVIF file format.
 <br/><br/><b>How to solve?</b><br/>
 To solve this warning, you need to install pillow-avif-plugin using pip.
 <br/>View the [Optional dependencies](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/markdown/install-dependencies.md#optional-dependencies) section to get installation instructions.